dalesgit/logseq-sd/pages/In touch.md

 		- then **dialogue** with it
 			- Shea wants to silence the inner critic.
 Mayra encourages dialog with
 	- SD needs to keep an index file of therapists for making referrals
+		- know your own boundaries cp. know when a person needs